HOUSTON COURT ORDER ENFORCEMENT ATTORNEY

 Enforcing a court order through contempt requires clear, concise and unambiguous command language that details exactly what is being ordered by Texas courts.
 For orders regarding contempt of court for child visitation in Texas, the court order will command the “surrender” of children to the receiving party at the start of visitation.
 The exact start and end dates of visitation and place of exchange must be clearly outlined.

 For orders regarding contempt of court for payment of child support in Texas, the court order must detail an exact amount of payment and when it is due, who is to receive payments, when the payments will begin and when they will end.
-If you have questions about an enforcement issue, please call our firm.
+If you have questions about an enforcement issue, please call our firm to speak with a Houston enforcement of orders attorney.